Right now during a worldwide pandemic, how we show up is so important for our children and we are shaping who they are to become.

 I was brought up in an alternative, liberal, arty household.
 My parents were gentle but they had their moments.
 ‘Just do as I say’ or ‘because I said so’ made total sense to parents back then.
 Smacking was also a thing, it was just the way a lot of children were punished.
 Nobody was stepping up and saying ‘this is not OK’

 Publicly shaming of children at school was also normal.
-I remember one teacher throwing the blackboard rubber at us if we made a noise.
+I remember one teacher throwing the blackboard eraser at us if we made a noise.
 I remember him threatening to throw one at me as I was giggling when he was talking about ‘our Queen, Elizabeth Regina’.
 Which I found hilariously funny as it sounded like vagina.
-My laughter soon stopped when I saw the glint of his eye behind the blackboard rubber.
+My laughter soon stopped when I saw the glint of his eye behind the blackboard eraser.

 This same teacher squashed a boy behind a door with all his might continuously with each push he said ‘you’ push ‘will’ push ‘say’ push ‘sorry’ until the boy did, he didn’t have much of a choice.
 It was the 70’s in England, this was the norm and nobody said a word because, well, you just didn’t.
 I am old enough to remember small boys (it generally was boys) in corners wearing dunces hats!
 Looking back I realise that none of this shaming, blaming, aggressive behaviour towards children should have been allowed to happened.
+Ever.

 Excuse me while I physically shake all those memories off and take a breath.